-ROPH currently maintains a multi-specialty clinic and other standalone offices within the medical office building located on-campus.
-However, at this time all available space has been utilized and demand continues to grow.
-After careful review of utilization trends for ROPH, the system has determined that there are certain strategic service lines that can have a large impact on the system's patients and encourages this proposed expansion.
-RUSH will offer quick and convenient primary, specialty, and diagnostic services in a state-of-the-art outpatient center.
+RUSH Lakeview MOB will offer quick and convenient primary, specialty, and diagnostic services in a state-of-the-art outpatient center.
 The site will offer easy-to-use self-check-in kiosks and e-check-in options, same-day appointments (for certain specialties and primary care), online scheduling, extended and weekend hours, lab services, radiology, and X-rays.
+The proposed facility will also offer immediate care that provides a lower cost alternative to emergency room care, right in the community.